mozilla/infosec.mozilla.org/docs/guidelines/openssh.md

 # On other OSes, the user session id is not necessarily recorded at all kernel-side.
 # Using regular users in combination with /bin/su or /usr/bin/sudo ensure a clear audit track.
 PermitRootLogin No

-# Use kernel sandbox mechanisms where possible in unprivileged processes
-# Systrace on OpenBSD, Seccomp on Linux, seatbelt on MacOSX/Darwin, rlimit elsewhere.
-UsePrivilegeSeparation sandbox
 ```

 File: `/etc/ssh/moduli`